 Lower McCloud Falls

-There is a short easy to moderate trail around the falls which takes you to the several viewpoints which give you full picture from all possible sides.
+There is a short easy to moderate trail around the falls, which takes you to several viewpoints, giving you a full picture from all possible sides.

 Map and links